postgrespro/mmts/commit.md

 #
 #   apply_commit is a walreceiver worker function that is called upon
-#   receiving transaction finish records.
+#   receiving transaction finish record.
 #
 def apply_commit(self, record):